ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Here’s How It Improved My Daily Workflow</blockquote>

 <h3>4.
-The journey to creating our next-generation cloud control plane: Part One - <a href="https://medium.com/macquarie-engineering-blog/the-journey-to-creating-our-next-generation-cloud-control-plane-part-one-fef7ea94a06e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Recent Changes in the Cozystack Open Source Platform: Opencost, Log Collection System, Bridge… - <a href="https://medium.com/aenix-io/recent-changes-in-the-cozystack-open-source-platform-opencost-log-collection-system-bridge-66bb25b7269b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Engineers at Macquarie`**
+✍️ **posted by `Andrei Kvapil`**

-<blockquote>By Pranita Praveen, Director of Engineering, Macquarie Group</blockquote>
+<blockquote>Over the past couple of months, we have been actively developing our Cozystack Open Source platform, and today we’re presenting the…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>